 Houston.
 The Houston region is one of the nation's most attractive major metropolitan areas to live and work.
 Houston is the nation's fourth most populous city and fifth largest MSA and is expected to grow between one million and two million residents per decade over the next 40 years.
-With \$479 billion in MSA Gross Domestic Product for 2016, Houston is also the fourth largest U.S. metro economy and is expected to grow 3.3% annually from 2015 to 2040, effectively doubling the economy during that period.
-If Houston were an independent nation, it would rank as the world's 23rd largest economy.
-Among U.S. ports, the Port of Houston ranks 1st in import tonnage for 25 straight years and 2nd in total tonnage for 23 straight years, and it is the largest container port on the Gulf Coast.
-Houston's Texas Medical Center is the world's largest medical complex by multiple measures including: number of hospitals, number of physicians, square footage and patient volume.
+With \$479 billion in MSA Gross Domestic Product for 2016, Houston is also the sixth largest U.S. metro economy and is expected to grow 3.1% annually from 2015 to 2040, effectively doubling its economy during that period.
+If Houston were an independent nation, it would rank as the world's 24th largest economy.
+Among U.S. ports, the Port of Houston ranks 1st in import tonnage for 26 straight years and 2nd in total tonnage for 24 straight years, and it is the largest container port on the Gulf Coast.
+Houston's Texas Medical Center is the world's largest medical complex by multiple measures including: number of physicians, square footage and patient volume.
 Houston ranks fourth in the nation in the number of corporate headquarters and, among the 100 largest non-U.S.-based corporations, 58 have a presence in Houston.
-Among the nation's 20 most populated metro areas, Houston's housing costs are 37.4% below the national average, and its overall living costs are 20.8% below the national average.
+Compared to the nation's 20 most populated metro areas, Houston's housing costs are 39.6% below the average, and its overall living costs are 23.1% below the average.